 So I have a three step formula to help get a gratitude practice started in your life that will last you a lifetime and benefit you in ways you couldn’t even imagine.

 Step 1: Smell the roses and notice what you are noticing – presence is truly step one when it comes to gratitude.
 This is one of the teachings of the Benedictine Monk, Brother David.

 Step 2: Do the Grateful Dining Practice – before each meal hold onto your Grateful Dung™ Bracelet and recite three things you are grateful for.
-The reason I love implementing gratitude practices before meals is two fold:
+(Get your bracelet free here – just pay shipping) The reason I love implementing gratitude practices before meals is two fold:

 - It calms your nervous system down before you have a meal.
 This helps with your digestion, inner nourishment and even elimination – all major keys to the wealth of health.

 - Creation of a habit – there is no greater habit that eating.
 We must eat, instinctively we are drawn to it.
 So if we piggy back a habit onto one that is already firmly established, it becomes that much easier to adapt it into your daily life.
 You will start with doing it before you dine.
 For must of us this will be 2-3 times per day.
 If you snack and eat all day long, you will do it before every time!

 *** SIDE BENEFIT*** You will get more in touch with your body and realize you don’t need to be munching and snacking all day!